Atlantic pockets: Designation as fortresses

 On 19 January 1944 Adolf Hitler declared eleven places along the Atlantic Wall to be fortresses (Festungen), to be held until the last man or the last round, calling them Atlantikfestungen (lit.
 "Atlantic strongholds").

-The ports were: IJmuiden, the Hook of Holland, Dunkirk, Boulogne-sur-Mer, Le Havre, Cherbourg, Saint-Malo, Brest, Lorient, Saint-Nazaire and the Gironde estuary.
+The ports were: IJmuiden, the Hoek van Holland, Dunkirk, Boulogne-sur-Mer, Le Havre, Cherbourg, Saint-Malo, Brest, Lorient, Saint-Nazaire and the Gironde estuary.

 In February and March 1944 three more coastal areas were declared to be fortresses: the Channel Islands, Calais and La Rochelle.

 Other fortresses were added after D-Day on 6 June 1944 in further directives of 17 August and 4 September.

 Purpose

 As well as concentrating men and matériel to control the surrounding area, the fortresses' purpose was to deny the use of port facilities to the Allies and to secure their continued use by German submarines in the Battle of the Atlantic.
-In addition, so long as they remained in German hands, they had propaganda value.
+In addition, as long as they remained in German hands, they had propaganda value.

 Fate of the pockets

-In France, six pockets were captured by the Allies between the initial invasion of Normandy in June 1944, and October 1944, and others brought under siege.
+In France, six pockets were captured by the Allies between the initial invasion of Normandy in June 1944 and October 1944, and others brought under siege.
 Three were liberated by French forces in April 1945, while the remainder surrendered after the capitulation of Germany in May 1945.